Brittany K. Barnett: Career

 In 2016, she stopped practicing corporate law and began to take the cases of nonviolent drug offenders full-time, taking advantage of a policy under President Barack Obama's administration that came to be known as the clemency initiative.

 Barnett is the founder of Buried Alive, a criminal justice reform advocacy organization that she co-founded with former clients Sharanda Jones and Corey Jacobs.
 The organization seeks to eliminate life without parole as a sentence for non-violent drug offenses.
 Barnett is also the founder of Girls Embracing Mothers, a non-profit organization that provides support for girls with mothers in prison. she is a Practitioner-in-Residence at Southern Methodist University's Deason Family Criminal Justice Reform Center.
 The graduate students provide research and work on the individual cases.
 The center provides funding and training to Buried Alive.
 She is also a board member of the ORIX Foundation.

-December 4, 2018, Senator Dick Durbin and Senator Chuck Grassley held a forum on pending criminal justice legislation.
-The panel of invited speakers included Barnett.

 In early 2019, Barnett and MiAngel Cody (founder of and lead counsel for The Decarceration Collective law office & consultancy) started the 90 Days to Freedom campaign, a push to release nonviolent drug offenders from life sentences.
 The effort resulted in 17 persons being released under provisions of the First Step Act.
 The campaign was largely funded by Kardashian West, and she was widely credited for the success of the campaign in media headlines.
 Commentary on her involvement ranged from praise, to assertions that it was a public relations stunt, to accusations that she was taking the credit for work she did not do.
 In a Facebook post from May 7, Barnett commented on the divisive and underfunded nature of the "criminal justice reform space," adding "Kim linked arms with us to support us when foundations turned us down.
 We and our clients and their families have a lot of love for her and are deeply grateful for her.
 In 90 days TWO black women lawyers freed SEVENTEEN people from LIFE W/O PAROLE sentences - the second most severe penalty permitted by law in America.
 Only two of us."
 By September 2020, Barnett and Cody had successfully litigated over 40 cases for early release.

 Miss USA 2019, Cheslie Kryst, was a complex litigation attorney.
 Following her win, she partnered with Barnett in representing and successfully litigating the release of Alfred Rivera after serving 18 years of a life sentence for non-violent drug offenses.
 Her stepdad (also an attorney) had previously worked with Barnett to release someone who had been imprisoned for 18 years.

 Barnett started XVI Capital Partners, a venture capital fund to help fund entrepreneurial ideas the previous inmates have upon release, with the goal of what she calls "economic liberation" from the draw of selling drugs.